spree/spree/guides/src/content/developer/core/calculators.md

 [item total] x [flat percentage]
 ```

-For example, if an order had an item total of $31 and the calculator was configured to have a flat percent amount of 10, the discount would be $3.10, because $31 x 10% = $3.10.
+For example, if an order had an item total of $31 and the calculator was configured to have a flat percent amount of 10, the discount would be$3.10, because $31 x 10% =$3.10.

 ### Flat Rate